Woman Looking at Abstract Art Gallery

 • Know Your Client (KYC): This brief summary of your financial profile includes how much you are able to invest, when you want to invest, your profession, and a few other details.

-• Suitability: Masterworks will walk you through its investment process and ensure you have a thorough understanding of the investment.
+• Suitability: Masterworks' advisor will walk you through its investment process and ensure you have a thorough understanding of the investment.

-• First transaction: They will help you make your first investment purchase.
+• First transaction: If art investing is deemed a fit for you, they will help you make your first investment purchase.

 After your first investment, you will be able to invest independently of the Masterworks team.